spruceUI/spruceOSNightlies/README.md

 **IMPORTANT UPDATE Sep.
 19 2025: We have updated the suggested Miyoo FW version!
 It is now the same as that used by CarlOS.
 This allows you to switch between them without needing to update your FW.

-To update FW paste the img file onto the root of a fat32 card (blank is best!) and boot your device.
+To update FW paste [this .img file](https://github.com/spruceUI/spruceOS/releases/download/flip0.0/miyoo355_fw.img) onto the root of a fat32 card (blank is best!) and boot your device.
 It will show a rocket ship and reboot when it is done.

 *If using your normal card you MUST DELETE the .img file off the card after the update.